maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 event ordering in `GenerateFullMultihistory` (not yet implemented).

-However, if we evaluate a single history instead, we can get different histories for different orders (different orders are made here by rearranging the order of the init as [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) only supports a single ordering function at the moment):
+However, if we evaluate a single history instead, we can get different histories for different orders (different orders are made here by rearranging the order of the initial state, as [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) only supports a single ordering function at the moment):